-This idea is not yet fully tested (multiple studies underway as of 12/2014).
-I wouldn’t even talk about it if it weren’t utterly safe … and kind of a neat idea!
-It may even be pretty cheap: $7-$10.
+I wouldn’t even talk about it if it weren’t so low in risk, and so inexpensive: : $7-$10.
 You’ve learned here that blue light is the strongest signal telling your brain to wake up, e.g. that page on Why Blue Light is So Important.
 If you still don’t trust me on this — good! — here’s a health reporter describing the entire history of blue light research.
-Fascinating, moderately technical but still plain english: Holzman).
+Fascinating, moderately technical but still plain english: Holzman.

 So, if you just had to use your computer after 9 pm; or if for some reason you just have to use your TV after 9 pm… go ahead, try to convince me…. what about putting on a pair of glasses that could block out blue light?
 This might make it easier to fall asleep, as the signal telling your brain “wake up!” would be blocked.

 All you need to try this idea is a pair of glasses with yellow lenses that will block blue wavelengths.
 Careful, however: you need 100% blockade of the blue wavelength, while allowing all of the other wavelengths to be transmitted.
 Typical “blue blockers”, widely available on the Internet for about $10, only block a fraction of blue light.
 So far, I know of two sources of lenses that block >90% of blue light.
-You can go to the original source, www.lowbluelights.com.
-Their amber lenses are about $50.
+For $50, you can go to the original source, www.lowbluelights.com.
 But…

 Here is another approach.
-A Corvallis (Oregon, USA; where I live) sleep specialist found a way to get the same lenses for about $10, instead of $50.
+A sleep specialist colleague found a way to get the same lenses for about $10.
 A company called UVEX, which makes ski goggles, also makes safety lenses for all sorts of purposes.
 They have just the right lens tint in a pair of safety glasses for welders, sold in places like Airgas.
-[UPDATE 12/2018: UVEX has been bought by Honeywell.
-Model numbers corrected below.]

 If you do not wear corrective lenses, you can use the SKYPER in the SCT Orange lens, model # S1933X.
 If you wear corrective lenses (eyeglasses), here’s a pair of amber lenses that seem to fit over my glasses quite well: the Ultraspec 2000 in the SCT Orange lens, model # S0360X.
-If you do not live in the Corvallis area, Amazon has them: the Skyper and the Ultraspec 2000 that fits over your glasses if needed.
+Amazon has them: the Skyper and the Ultraspec 2000 that fits over your glasses if needed.